dscho/xkcd/content/comics/2025-2-21-scream-cipher.md

   AAAAAA A ÃA̧AȂA̦ ǍÅÂÃĀÁȂ AAAAAAA!
 img: https://imgs.xkcd.com/comics/scream_cipher_2x.png
 ---
-{{incomplete transcript|Do NOT delete this tag too soon.}}

-[Top of the panel has 26 letters of the alphabet, each followed by a hyphen and the letter "A" with a unique diacritical mark for each.
-"A - A" at the top is an exception, where the latter doesn't have a diacritic.]
+[The top of the panel has the 26 letters of the alphabet written, each followed by a hyphen and the letter "A" with a unique diacritical mark for each.
+"A - A" is the only letter in the top row, and the only one where that A on the right side doesn't have a diacritic.
+The next 25 is sorted in a 5 by 5 grid, with the first five letters after A in the first column, then the next 5 in the second column and so on:]

 {|